-1. On the toolbar, hover over Automation, then on the drop-down, click Workflows
+1. On the toolbar, hover over Automation, then on the drop-down, click Action Groups.

-2. In the field, enter a name for the workflow and click the Add Workflow button.
+2. In the field, enter a name, make optional choices, and click the Add Action Group button.

 4. On the drop-down, select the event you want to use.
 In the field to the right of the event, complete the required action.

 5. After you have selected the event, click the Add Action button.
 You can add as many events as you want, then click Save Changes.

 NOTE: To delete an event from an action group, hover to the right of the title and click the x button.